eliaferrari/EventFinder/README.md

 Project Structure:
-main.html     Basic acess with home page
-Leaflet.js    Contain the JavaScript code for the creating of the Leaflet map and the operations
+main.html     Basic acess with home page form.js    Contain the JavaScript code for the creating of the Leaflet map and, form, table and all the functional script of the program